cjsingh8512/azure-cosmosdb-bulkingestion/README.md

    b.
 Standard collection for distributing load across multiple workers and for storing the migration status.

 > [!NOTE]
 > Only account creation is mandatory, rest you can provide in the settings file, tool generates the collections if they don't exist.
-For help reach out cosmosdbasks@microsoft.com
+For help reach out to cosmosdbasks@microsoft.com
  ​

 ## Tool Setup: